 Take inspiration from so many ideas here!
 From the shelf to the seating, the cushions, lanterns, firepit, and the hanging lights – they all combine to make a cosy nook you’ll love to sit and relax in.
 It’s like having your sitting room outside.

 16. Combine Dark Wood Decking and Foliage for a Jungle Feel

 This raised deck is gorgeous landscaping with a natural feel.
 Its dark wood contrasts nicely with green ferns and the three large stones that create unusual steps.
 This is how you bring a touch of jungle landscaping to a plain urban garden.

 A combination of lighting on this deck lights up areas safely but casts a warm inviting glow.

 Spotlights shining from above coupled with receded white and blue lights in the deck look contemporary and cosy.
 If you need extra lights, twist a few ropes of fairy lights along the gazebo roof.

-18. Front Garden Decking
+18. Be Original: Make a Statement with Front Garden Decking

 Decking isn’t the first thing that springs to mind during a front garden makeover, but here decking has been placed on a firm stone foundation to create a parking space.

 The natural centre area is a great way to attract pollinating insects while you’re at work.
 Contemporary and eco-friendly, you can’t get better than that.